helpscout/beacon-ios-sdk/README.md

 ## Additional Setup

-Our [developer site](https://developer.helpscout.com/beacon-2/ios/#additional-setup) has information on configuring up your application to work with Beacon's emails attachments and push notifications.
+Our [developer site](https://developer.helpscout.com/beacon-2/ios/#additional-setup) has information on configuring up your application to work with Beacon's email attachments and push notifications.

 ## Sample Application